pwinston/webmon/README.md

 come from a `main()` which is only called the first time the process is started.

+The `SharedMemoryManager` forks the main process so it can start a little manager process that will talk to remote clients.
+This second process wants the same overall context of the first process, but it going to run some little server, it does not want to run napari itself.

 # Future Work

 Beyond messages, the Big Kahuna would be using shared memory buffers to